 It’s your job as an angler to experiment when on the water to find what the fish are responding to best on any given day.

 For some species like musky, color isn’t much of a deciding factor; instead, contrast can be what is most important despite the colors chosen.
 For bass, this rule can still apply, but species like bass and walleye definitely have a color preference from one day to the next.

 Again, to figure out what colors to use, you need to experiment, but one can never go wrong with using a color pattern that matches or closely resembles the forage present on the body of water you are fishing.

 If you have any doubt about what color to use, my general rule of thumb goes like this, “when in doubt, throw black.”
 Black gives the best silhouette in any water clarity and sky conditions.

 Smallies love structure, as do most fish.
 But in the environments where smallies are prevalent, like deep clear lakes, areas like rock bars, reefs, humps, and other structures can hold large numbers of fish, so be sure to fish those.
 Other areas are common areas where you would find largemouth bass, like docks, timber, and even around underwater vegetation.

 Final Thoughts on Smallmouth Bass Lures

-Smallmouth bass pack a punch, and the technical fashion of fishing for them on mid-lake structure or in fast moving rivers is the reason why they are so popular in the areas where they are found.
-If you are going to chase some smallies, the lures in this post will definitely get the job done and leading you to bronzeback success.
+Smallmouth bass pack a punch, and the technical fashion of fishing for them on mid-lake structure or in fast-moving rivers is the reason why they are so popular in the areas where they are found.
+If you are going to chase some smallies, the lures in this post will definitely get the job done and lead you to bronzeback success.